 The first thing you should do when visiting the museum is to check out the 15-minute video highlighting all of the famous movies filmed in this area as well as the beauty of the Alabama Hills.
 There have been hundreds of cowboy films made in that small area of the city, and this film helps you to realize how vital it was to the movie industry.
 Even to this day, a new Quentin Tarantino movie (Django Unchained) and movies like Gladiator have been filmed in these hills.
 You can check out the full film below from YouTube.

-When walking around the museum there is a ton of great cowboy memorabilia.
-There is a beautifully preserved stagecoach right in the middle of the floor, a collection of famous cowboy hats and even a collection of guns.
+When walking around the museum, there is a ton of great cowboy memorabilia.
+There is a beautifully preserved stagecoach right in the middle of the floor, a collection of famous cowboy hats, and even a collection of guns.

-If cowboy movies aren’t your thing, there is also a lot of modern memorabilia such as a signed chair for Django Unchained, items from Iron Man and even some set pieces from Star Trek and Tremors.
+If cowboy movies aren’t your thing, there is also a lot of modern memorabilia such as a signed chair for Django Unchained, items from Iron Man, and even some set pieces from Star Trek and Tremors.

-The store itself has a lot of great souvenirs you can take home for the cowboy in your life if you know someone who would be into it.
+The store has a lot of great souvenirs you can take home for the cowboy in your life if you know someone who would be into it.

-Update: New Exhibits on Django Unchained
+Old update from 2012: New Exhibits on Django Unchained

 I went up to the museum again in August of 2012.
 It has been updated with a new central exhibit to the Quentin Tarantino film Django Unchained.
 They had the medical wagon being driven in the trailer (see it here) that had been donated to the museum, as well as a signed copy of the script by a couple of actors and the director.

 Also, the person who was working there gave us a map of the Alabama Hills and showed us where some of the main spots for filming were so that we could go check them out.
-Here is some basic info on the museum.